 A Menu for Change

-We are working in partnership with Oxfam Scotland, Child Poverty Action Group in Scotland and the Poverty Alliance for a Scotland free from food insecurity.
+This project (2017-2019) was funded by the Big Lottery Fund and delivered in partnership with Oxfam Scotland, Child Poverty Action Group in Scotland and The Poverty Alliance.

 - Supporting Local Practice & Policy Development

 - Influencing and Advocacy

 We recognise that practice on food insecurity is developed within an existing political and policy context.
 A Menu for Change engaged with that context across our research, advocacy and building a network for change workstreams.

 A Menu for Change worked in partnership with key stakeholders in Dundee, Fife and East Ayrshire to develop, test and promote preventative, rights based, and co-ordinated responses to food insecurity.
 Project officers supported stakeholders to explore ways to improve:

 - emergency responses – placing cash, rights and dignity at the centre – which meet immediate needs whilst addressing underlying causes; and